Aumar148/pdf-search-tool/README.md

 # pdf-search-tool
-A repo for a PDF file keyword search
+A tool for a PDF file keyword search